John Mayall: Mick Taylor as guitarist, 1967–1969

-Mark-Almond period, 1969–70
+Mark–Almond period, 1969–1970

 Chas Crane filled in briefly on guitar.
 Drummer Allen departed to join Stone the Crows.
 This left as the only holdover bassist Thompson who would also eventually join Stone the Crows.

 Mayall tried a new format with lower volume, acoustic instruments, and no drummer.
-He recruited acoustic fingerstyle guitarist Jon Mark and flautist-saxophonist John Almond.
+He recruited acoustic fingerstyle guitarist Jon Mark and flautist-saxophonist Johnny Almond.
 Mark was best known as Marianne Faithfull's accompanist for three years and for having been a member of the band Sweet Thursday (which included pianist Nicky Hopkins and future Cat Stevens collaborator Alun Davies, also a guitarist).
 Almond had played with Zoot Money and Alan Price and was no stranger to Mayall's music—he had played baritone sax on four cuts of Blues Breakers with Eric Clapton and some of A Hard Road.
 This new band was markedly different from previous Mayall projects, and its making is well documented both on the 1999 double CD The Masters and on the 2004 DVD The Godfather of British Blues/The Turning Point.

 Along with the big change in sound, Mayall decided on a big change in scenery: a move to Los Angeles.
 The new band made its US debut at the Newport Jazz Festival on 5 July, whilst the performance of 12 July at the Fillmore East provided the tracks for the live album The Turning Point.
 A studio album, Empty Rooms, was recorded with the same personnel, with Mayall's next bassist, former Canned Heat member Larry Taylor, playing bass in a duet with Thompson on "To a Princess".